I can’t believe I waited so long to create a cleaning routine schedule.

 The more we shove into that washer, the more likely we are not going to want to fold it and it’s going to sit on our dining room chairs or guest bed for the unforeseeable future.
 You get me.

-I also do a load for cleaning cloths and rags.
+I also do a load of cleaning cloths and rags.
 When possible, I prefer to use cleaning cloths and then just do them all together every other week or so.

 I wash our sheets and blankets every two weeks.